grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.mongodb.md

 The `prometheus.exporter.mongodb` component embeds percona's [`mongodb_exporter`](https://github.com/percona/mongodb_exporter).

 {{% admonition type="note" %}}
-For this integration to work properly, you must have connect each node of your MongoDB cluster to an agent instance.
+This exporter doesn't collect metrics from multiple nodes.
+For this integration to work properly, you must have connect each node of your MongoDB cluster to a {{< param "PRODUCT_NAME" >}} instance.
-That's because this exporter does not collect metrics from multiple nodes.
 {{% /admonition %}}

-We strongly recommend configuring a separate user for the Grafana Agent, giving it only the strictly mandatory security privileges necessary for monitoring your node.
+We strongly recommend configuring a separate user for {{< param "PRODUCT_NAME" >}}, giving it only the strictly mandatory security privileges necessary for monitoring your node.
 Refer to the [Percona documentation](https://github.com/percona/mongodb_exporter#permissions) for more information.

 ## Usage